ava-labs/avalanche-docs/docs/tooling/cli-guides/upload-a-custom-vm-to-cloud.md

 Your full customized VM is ready to go!

-You can also take advantage of `avalanche node update subnet <subnetName>` to reinstall the binary when the branch is updated, and change the config files by previously using the `avalanche subnet configure` and `avalanche subnet upgrade import` commands above.
+You can also take advantage of `avalanche node update subnet <subnetName>` to reinstall the binary when the branch is updated, or update the config files.